 Trademark Overview

 On Tuesday, April 29, 2025, a trademark application was filed for RAYSLICER with the United States Patent and Trademark Office.
 The USPTO has given the RAYSLICER trademark a serial number of 99161895.
-The federal status of this trademark filing is NEW APPLICATION - RECORD INITIALIZED NOT ASSIGNED TO EXAMINER as of Tuesday, April 29, 2025.
+The federal status of this trademark filing is APPROVED FOR PUBLICATION as of Friday, September 26, 2025.
 This trademark is owned by Avalon Holographics.
 The RAYSLICER trademark is filed in the Computer & Software Products & Electrical & Scientific Products and Computer & Software Services & Scientific Services categories with the following description:

 Downloadable holographic image processing and rendering software; downloadable software featuring compression methods and algorithms to support holograms; computer hardware and recorded software for the creation, storage, display, processing, and rendering of holograms and three-dimensional (3D) images; equipment and apparatus for writing, printing, encoding, reading, and displaying holograms, namely, computer hardware; computer hardware, namely, holographic processing units (HPU); computer hardware, namely, holographic processing unit (HPU) chips and chipsets; downloadable software development kits (SDK) for use in connection with holographic image processing and rendering; electronic apparatus, namely, holographic display screens; downloadable computer software for data visualization and image analysis for use in the fields of medicine and scientific research; downloadable software for data visualization and image analysis, for use in the fields of medicine and scientific research; r...